Jcanno/use-jsx/README.md

 English|[简体中文](https://github.com/Jcanno/use-jsx/blob/master/README.zh-CN.md)

-`use-jsx` can help you use jsx with babel in native JS environment.
+`use-jsx` can help you use jsx with babel in native JS environment, for developing simple component in page.

+## Features

+- Fragment
+- Function Component
+- virtual dom tree namespace

 ## How to use